 What I do Instead:

-I've had plenty of 5- and 6-figure launches and have grown my course business to almost a million dollars in less than a year without spending a penny on ads.
+I've had plenty of 5- and 6-figure launches and have grown my course business without spending a penny on ads.

 In my courses, I show you exactly what I do to build up my pre-launch list using all free and organic methods.
 You do not need to spend thousands on ads to have a huge launch!
 Me and my students are proof!